k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

     * Fabric: 4 cores, 16GB RAM
     * PG: 2 cores, 8 GB RAM
   * A Project using a real-time data streaming, a Cassandra POD is required (for the IIDFinder module).
 Accordingly, the minimum required for such namespace is:
-    * Fabric: 4 cores, 16GB RAM (in this case, Kafka application is also runsg on this POD).
+    * Fabric: 4 cores, 16GB RAM (in this case, Kafka application is also running on this POD).
     * Cassandra: 2 cores, 8GB RAM

 * **Non Studio** namespaces like UAT, SIT, pre-production and production, requires a cluster of several Fabric PODs, using K8S auto-scale capabilities.